-Source: Washington Crossing Advisors, LLC, Bloomberg, Duff & Phelps, Standard & Poor's.
+Source: Bloomberg, Washington Crossing Advisors, LLC.
 For illustrative purposes only.
 Actual results may vary.
 Indices are unmanaged, do not reflect fees and expenses, and are not available for direct investment.
 Assumes reinvestment of gains and dividends.
 Past performance is not a guarantee of future returns.